 -

-the size of your site – both current and planned (growth).
+The size of your site – both current and planned (growth).

 Once you have answered these questions, you are better able to